marcosriso/testbrasprev/README.md

 # testebrasprev
 Developer Test from Brasprev

-### Automated Tests: Will be added tomorrow 2021-02-10
+### Automated Tests:
+Added 4 simple unit tests for demonstration purposes.

 ## Configurations
 Clone the project and then run mvn clean install from the command line.
 Then run springboot with mvn spring-boot:run